 Something as simple as typing a bit of text may seem riskier than other second-factor authorization or account recovery options, but there’s a lot more to typing biometrics than simply inputting some text.
 In fact, the beauty of behavioral biometrics is that the system learns how each user utilizes their keyboard.

-In other words, behaviors such as typing speed, tabbing preferences and even typical hesitations are monitored constantly and can be used to determine if the right person is accessing an account.
-This offers instantaneous verification that’s secure for your users and enables you to know that the appropriate people are utilizing the password recovery feature.
+In other words, behaviors such as typing speed, tabbing preferences and even typical hesitations are continuously monitored and can be used to determine if the right person is accessing an account.
+This offers instant verification that’s secure for your users and enables you to know that the appropriate people are utilizing the password recovery feature.

 Avoiding social engineering hacks with typing biometrics